topo-gps/ios-manual/en/routes/routes_remove.rst

 ===============
 To remove a route from your device you first have to open the :ref:`route details screen <sec-route-details>`.

-You can do this by pressing the info button on the right hand side of a route in the :ref:`save routes tab of the routes screen <sec-routes-load>` or by tapping a route that is loaded on the map.
+You can do this by pressing the info button on the right hand side of a route in the :ref:`routes tab of the routes screen <sec-routes-load>` or by tapping a route that is loaded on the map.

 An example of the route details screen is displayed below: